itaifish/sfarts/README.md

   ## Winning The Game

    The game is won, when a player reduces the health of the opponent's main base to zero or when one player concedes.
-To concede, press the red buttom at the top of the screen next to "Reset Moves," labeled "Concede."
+To concede, press the red button at the top of the screen next to "Reset Moves," labeled "Concede."

 We hope you enjoy TBSFARTS!

 images from https://millionthvector.blogspot.com/p/free-sprites.html